luizsoliveira/jetstarter-api-postgrest/README.md

 ```

 The sequence of commands above fetches the microservices/containers infrastructure shown in Figure 1.
 After downloading the images, the containers are initialized.
-During the Postgres first initialization the SQL scripts inside the folder **sql** are executed.
-On the sequence, the PostgREST is started and it automatically instrospect the database building cache schema.
+During the Postgres first initialization, the SQL scripts inside the folder [./sql](./sql/) are executed.
+On the sequence, the PostgREST is started, and it automatically introspects the database to build a cache schema.
 Finally, the services are available at the following URLs:

 * API documentation: http://localhost:8080/
 * OpenAPI description: http://localhost:3000/